 Evaluating Population Health Management Companies

 One thing is clear about the future of healthcare: our ability to deliver high-quality, economically sustainable care will depend on how well we can manage the health of populations.
-For many integrated delivery networks that have been balancing the economics of care with the quality of care for decades, the concept of PHM is embedded in the culture, even though the term “population health management” was not commonly used until recently.
+For many integrated delivery networks that have been balancing the economics of care with the quality of care for decades, the concept of PHM is embedded in the culture, even though the term “population health management” was not commonly used until more recently.
 At places like Intermountain Healthcare, they were simply delivering what they considered the best care for their patients and community and didn’t see the need for a new term to describe their natural tendency.
-PHM is in its early stages of maturity and, as is normally the case in such early stages, it is suffering from inconsistent definitions and understanding, overhyped by vendors and ill-defined by the industry.
+PHM is in an early stage of maturity and, as is normally the case in such early stages, it is suffering from inconsistent definitions and understanding, overhyped by vendors and ill-defined by the industry.
 Rarely a group to shy away from chaos, healthcare IT vendors are labeling themselves with this new and popular term, quite often simply re-branding their old-school, fee-for-service, and encounter-based analytic solutions.
-As a result of this chaotic environment, the usual sources of reliable information on such matters—KLAS, Chilmark, IDC, and others—are also having a difficult time classifying the market.
-At the end of this paper, I will grade a sample of the vendors in this space and their ability to meet the PHM criteria I’ve outlined.
-I welcome all the vendors listed to rebut my grades if they feel slighted.
-The goal here is to represent only the truth.
-Here is the representative sample of leading vendors that I will evaluate:
+Furthermore, population health management in and of itself is still something of an experiment, so vendors are trying to hit a moving target as new models (bundled payments, various iterations of the ACO concept, etc.), attempt to move us, as a nation, toward the goals of improving quality and lowering costs.
+As a result of this chaotic environment, let me say with emphasis:

 No single vendor in the current healthcare IT market currently meets all the requirements of population health management, as practiced by the leading integrated delivery networks.